Sample Standard Deviation Formula (Table of Contents)

 Sample Standard Deviation Formula

-In statistics, the standard deviation is basically a measure to find the dispersion of the data set values from the mean value of the data set.
-It measures the distance of that data point and the mean.
-So higher the standard deviation, the higher will be the dispersion, and data points will tend to far from the mean.
+In statistics, the standard deviation is a measure to find the dispersion of the data set values from the mean value of the data set.
+It measures the distance between that data point and the mean.
+So the higher the standard deviation, the higher the dispersion, and data points tend to be far from the mean.
 Similarly, a lower standard deviation means that data points will be closer to the mean.
-It is very useful in comparing data sets which may have the same mean value but a different range.
+It is beneficial to compare data sets with the same mean value but a different range.

-Usually, calculate the standard deviation of population data, but sometimes population data is so huge that it is not possible to find the standard deviation for that.
-In that case, sample standard deviation is calculated, which will represent population standard deviation.
-So we will assume that the sample is the correct representation of the population and will focus on sample standard deviation in this article.
+Usually, calculate the standard deviation of population data, but sometimes population data is so huge that it is impossible to find the standard deviation.
+In that case, the sample standard deviation is calculated, representing the population standard deviation.
+So we will assume that the sample is the correct representation of the population and will focus on the sample standard deviation in this article.

 Suppose you have a data set X with data points {X1, X2……..Xn}.